Jihosong/HouseZero/README.md

 The main visualization displays the proposed building for the Havard CGBC.
 There is also an associated panel, which controls the visualization.

 ### Control Panel
-**Airflow** - toggles a simple animated particle system, showing air circulation through the house.
+**Air Flow** - toggles a simple animated particle system, showing air circulation through the house.
+**Vector Field** - toggles an animated CFD display, based on the latest model on the server.
+**Uniform Vector** - toggles a static CFD display with normalized vectors.
+**Color Gradient** - toggles a static CFD display with a shaded visualizaiton.
+**CFD Section** - toggles an interactive section cut of the CFD display.
+**House Section** - toggles a fixed section of the house.
+**Auto Rotation** - toggles the rotation of the house.

 ## Features